-12. Toe trimming, de-snooding and the use of ‘poly peepers’ is not permitted.
+12. Toe trimming, and the use of ‘poly peepers’ is not permitted.

-13. A reasonable attempt must be made to protect hens from predators at all times.
+13. A reasonable attempt must be made to protect birds from predators at all times.

 14. All eggs must be candled and handled in accordance with the Industry Shell Egg Code.

-16. All birds are to be transported in accordance with Land Transport Code.
+16. All birds are to be transported in accordance with the Land Transport Code.

-17. All birds are to be vaccinated in accordance with the appropriate livestock control act in each State.
+17. All birds are to be vaccinated in accordance with the appropriate State livestock control Act.

-18. All farms to comply with the National Farm Biosecurity Manual – Poultry Production.
+18. All farms must comply with the appropriate sections of the current version of the National Farm Biosecurity Manual – Poultry Production.

-19. All eggs to be sold in accordance with the Food Act in each State.
+19. All eggs to be sold in accordance with the current edition of the Food Act in each State.

-20. Beak trimming to be done in accordance with Egg Industry Accreditation Program.
+20. Beak trimming is conducted in accordance with Egg Industry Accreditation Program.